 Commitment: 60 – 90 minutes

 Who’s eligible: Students and employees

 In case you missed it

-We host events throughout the year celebrating our diverse community.
-Take a look at past recordings and watch this page to see what’s next.
+We host events throughout the year to celebrate our diverse community.
+Find past recordings and watch this page to see what’s next.